rubyworks/rc/README.md

 ## About

 RC is a is multi-tenant runtime configuration system for Ruby tools.
-If was designed to facilitate Ruby-based configuration for multiple tools in a single file, and designed to work regardless if the tool has dedicated support for R.C. built-in.
-The syntax is simple, univerally applicable and flexible in use.
+If is designed to facilitate Ruby-based configuration for multiple tools in a single file, and designed to work whether the tool has built-in support for RC or not.
+The syntax is simple, univerally applicable, yet flexible.

 ## Installation

 To use RC via tools that support RC directly, there is nothing you need to install.
-Installing the said tool should install `rc` via a dependency and load `rc` when the tool is used.
+Installing the said tool should install `rc` via a dependency and load runtime configurations when the tool is used.

-To use RC with tools that don't provide direct support, first install RC in the usual manner via RubyGems.
+To use RC with a tool that does not provide built-in support, first install the RC library, typically via RubyGems:

-    $ gem install rc
+    gem install rc

 Then add `-rc` to your system's `RUBYOPT` environment variable.

     $ export RUBYOPT='-rc'

-You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script.
+You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script, so it alwasy available.

 ## Instruction

-To use RC in a project create a master configuration file for the project called `Config.rb`.
-The file can have any name that matches `.config.rb`, `Config.rb` or `config.rb`, in that order of precedence.
+To use RC in a project create a configuration file called either `.rc` or `RC.rb`.
+Technically the file can be any variation of `rc` with an optional `.rb` extension, hidden or not and case-insensitive.
+Hidden file names have precedence if multiple matches exist.
 In this file add configuration blocks by name of the commandline tool.

 For example, let's demonstrate how we could use this to configure Rake tasks.
+(Yes, Rake is not the most obvious choice, since most developers are just as happy to keep using a Rakefile.
+But a Rake example serves to show that it can be done, and also it makes a good tie-in with next example.)

     $ cat Config.rb
     config :rake do